Raphaelmoi/Stand-Up/README.md

-Stand up!
+**Stand Up!**

-Here my website code for the last project of the openclassroom's formation 'développeur web junior'
+Welcome to the source code of my website created for the final project of the "Junior Web Developer" course at OpenClassrooms.

-It's a website where people can play game with facial reconition technology, mld5.
-Possibility to create an account and compare others people score or chat with them.
+**Description**

+Stand Up! is a website that offers a playful experience based on facial recognition technology and the MD5 algorithm.
+Users can create an account, play games using facial recognition, compare their scores with others, and even chat with them.

+**Features**

+- **Facial Recognition**: Play interactive games using facial recognition technology for a unique experience.
+- **Account Creation**: Users can create a personalized account to access all the site's features.
+- **Score Comparison**: Compare your scores with those of other players to see where you stand.
+- **Built-in Chat**: Chat with other players in real-time using our integrated chat feature.